online-ml/river/CONTRIBUTING.md

     * The documentation page is hosted in the **gh-pages** branch.

 * When adding/modifying documentation, it is recommended to generate the html page locally to ensure that it is correctly generated and the content is rendered as expected.

+## Naming convention for new methods

+Naming methods properly is important for multiple reasons:
+- The name of the method is the first thing that the user sees, so it is vital to provide key information at this point.
+- Reduces the mental load for the user.
+- Reduces the chances of making mistakes.
+- It keeps the structure of the project clean.

+### Recommendations when naming a new method
+- Choose a name that is clear and concise.
+- Identify the task type (depends on context): classifier, regressor, etc.
+- Avoid acronyms as much as possible: e.g. `HoeffdingAdaptiveTree` instead of `HAT` There are cases where an acronym is acceptable, e.g. if a method's name is too long

+### Convention

+`method's name` + `type

+where `type` is optional since in some cases it could be inferred from the method/class name itself.
+E.g. `RegressorChain`